 For example, if Apache is using too many resources, Monit can restart it and send you an alert about what’s happening.

 Monit is especially useful for monitoring daemon processes on local hosts, like Sendmail, SSHD, or MySQL.

 Monit is also a reliable DevOps tool for monitoring files, directories, and file systems.
 Monit can detect timestamp changes, checksum changes, or size changes.

 Monit is great for monitoring network connections to different servers on both localhost and remote hosts.
 Monit supports TCP, UDP, and Unix Domain Sockets.
 You can perform network protocol tests such as HTTP, SMTP, and so on.

 Monit even lets you test programs and scripts at certain times to test the exit value of a program.
 If there’s an error, Monit will perform some kind of action and alert you.
 You can pretty much check anything you want if you write a script for it through Monit.

-Lastly, Monit is used often for monitoring general system efficiency in regards to CPU usage, memory, and load average.
+Lastly, Monit is used often for monitoring general system efficiency concerning CPU usage, memory, and load average.

-Consul is a top-notch service mesh solution which provides developers with a robust control plane that features service discovery, configuration, and segmentation functionality.
+Consul is a top-notch service mesh solution that provides developers with a robust control plane that features service discovery, configuration, and segmentation functionality.

 You can use those features separately or in conjunction with one another.
 It also supports a proxy integration along with a native integration model.
 Of course, Consul comes with a built-in proxy but it supports 3rd-party proxy integrations if that’s what you prefer.